bobbybudnick/SFS-Infrastructure/README.md

 Hosts phone
 Assists with development
 Does backend 3d models work
-Now directly monitors the CC as a transparent firewall
+Now directly monitors the CC as an inline/transparent firewall
 /proc/sys/net/bridge/bridge-nf-call-iptables should be 1 for layer 2 to 3 for firewall
 The following describes operations but also shows how to use stunnel
 Runs CCTV stream - install stunnel 4 - move key to /etc/stunnel - create stunnel.conf